ether246/csharper/README.md

 *  If you're using OS X you can install Xamarin Studio by downloading it on http://monodevelop.com/download .

+Rules:
+*  The one and only rule.
+Don't change files in other users directories.
+It's Git, so any harm can be rolled back.

 Github:

 *  Ask kaneua for repo access, then proceed to create a personal folder to post your own projects in.